MagalixCorp/magalix-agent/README.md

 - Control when and how optimization is done
 - Automatically apply optimizations with minimal or no disruption to operations
 - Gain detailed recommendations to right size cluster VMs

+# Documentation

+The general documentation of the Magalix and its agent, including instructions for installation and dashboards, is located under the [docs website](https://docs.magalix.com).

+# Installation
+A valid account is required to run the agent properly.

+1. Go to [https://console.magalix.com](https://console.magalix.com) to create an account.
+2. Copy and paste the provided Kubectl command into your shell.
+3. It will install Magalix agent with the proper credentials to read your metrics and generate recommendations.

+**Notes**

+* Your first cluster analytics are free.
+* No changes will be applied till you turn on the autopilot feature at the [console](https://console.magalix.com)
+* The Autopilot feature is a Pro feature.
+You need to buy a subscription to enable it.

+# Troubleshooting

+The most common issues that users face installing Magalix agent is RBAC.
+Please read our [troubelshooting guide](https://docs.magalix.com/docs/connecting-clusters) to resolve initial setup issues you may encounter.

+# Questions and Support
+Please reach out to us at our [support forum](https://docs.magalix.com/discuss), or send us an email at <support@magalix.com>